Jalen Brunson: First All-Star and All-NBA appearances (2023–2024)

 On January 1, 2024, in new teammate OG Anunoby's debut with the Knicks, Brunson posted a career-high 14 assists against the Minnesota Timberwolves.
 On January 3, he followed that up with 13 assists against the Chicago Bulls, marking his first pair of games with back-to-back double digit assist totals that season.
-For the week of January 1—7, he was awarded his second NBA Player of the week award of the season and third of his career as he led the Knicks to a 4-0 record for the week.
+For the week of January 1—7, he was awarded his second NBA Player of the week award of the season and third of his career as he led the Knicks to a 4–0 record for the week.
 Later in the month, Brunson posted five consecutive 30-point games.
 Brunson's January was the 2nd highest single-month plus-minus (256) in NBA history (to Scottie Pippen's 272 in November 1996).
 On February 1, Brunson was named as reserve for the 2024 NBA All-Star Game for the first time in his career.
 On March 14, he scored 45 points against the Portland Trail Blazers.
 On March 16, Brunson scored 42 points against the Sacramento Kings, becoming the fourth Knick to score 40 or more in back-to-back games, joining Anthony, Patrick Ewing and Bernard King.
-On March 18, Brunson earned NBA Eastern Conference Player of the Week recognition for averaging 35.7 points during a 3-0 week for the Knicks.
+On March 18, Brunson earned NBA Eastern Conference Player of the Week recognition for averaging 35.7 points during a 3–0 week for the Knicks.
 On March 29, Brunson put up a career-high 61 points in a 130–126 overtime loss to the San Antonio Spurs.
 The performance was one point shy of the Knicks franchise record by Carmelo Anthony set on January 24, 2014.
 Brunson was awarded with player of the month for March.
 He averaged 28.8 points and 5.8 assists per game during the month.
 On April 7 and 9, Brunson posted 43 points against Milwaukee and 45 against Chicago, respectively, for another back-to-back 40+ pair of games.
-Then, Brunson scored 39 points despite sitting out the fourth quarter against Boston on April 11.
-This effort made Brunson the third Knick to have posted 5 consecutive 35+-point games (King: 5, 1984-85; Anthony: 6, 2012-13).
+Then, Brunson scored 39 points despite sitting out the fourth quarter against the Boston Celtics on April 11.
+This effort made Brunson the third Knick to have posted 5 consecutive 35+-point games (King: 5, 1984–85; Anthony: 6, 2012–13).
 By finishing the season with 7 consecutive 30-point games, he tied the Knicks franchise single-season 30-point games record with his 36th (Richie Guerin, 1961–62; Ewing, 1989–90).
 The April 14 season finale 40-point performance against the Bulls also tied him with Ewing for second on the Knicks single-season 40-point game list with 11 (behind King, 13).
-On April 15, Brunson earned Eastern Conference Player of the Week for averaging 38.5 points, 7.5 assists and 3.5 rebounds and shooting 50 percent on three-point shots, while leading the Knicks to a 4-0 record and a number two playoff seeding.
+On April 15, Brunson earned Eastern Conference Player of the Week for averaging 38.5 points, 7.5 assists and 3.5 rebounds and shooting 50 percent on three-point shots, while leading the Knicks to a 4–0 record and a number two playoff seeding.
 Brunson finished 5th in the NBA Most Valuable Player Award voting and was named to the All-NBA Second Team for the first time in his career.